-Note 3 This is the net change in relation to statutory adjustments for accumulated absences.
+Note 3 This is the net change in relation to statutory adjustments for accumulated absences and collection fund.

 Note 4 This is the net change in relation to any non-statutory adjustments included in the management accounts but not in the Comprehensive Income and Expenditure Statement.